Comparison

 WorkThroughLine vs Asana

-Asana is general-purpose work management: projects, tasks and goals for any department — marketing, ops, HR, engineering alike.
-WorkThroughLine is specialized for product organizations: OKRs are the hub, discovery (interviews, opportunities, experiments) is built in, and every work item traces back to the goal and evidence behind it.
+Asana is general-purpose work management: projects, tasks and goals for any department - marketing, ops, HR, engineering alike.
+WorkThroughLine is specialized for product organizations: OKRs are the hub, discovery (interviews, opportunities, experiments) is built in, and goal-linked work can trace back to its context and evidence.
 Choose by shape of the problem: company-wide task coordination → Asana; outcome-driven product development → WorkThroughLine.

 CriterionAsanaWorkThroughLine